Dog urinary tract infection (and cat UTI) "Seldom if ever found in healthy pets whose natural defenses are functioning as Nature intends."

-No infection (maintenance dosing) treat for 7 days continuously, then withhold for next 3 weeks, or simply treat for 1 week out of every month.
+Maintenance: Give daily for 7 days, then withhold for next 3 weeks, or simply give for 1 week out of every month.

 NOTE: One "dropper" equals one squeeze of the black bulb (1.0mL), which fills the pipette about half full.
 Refrigerate after opening.

 is guaranteed to meet your complete satisfaction or your money back!